 Newspaper Media Drive Automotive Sales 2016

 Vehicle advertisers need to know the facts about the market in Canada.
-To provide this necessary insight, Newspapers Canada conducted an update to previous automotive research designed to address the key question of what media influences vehicle purchases in Canada.
+To provide this necessary insight, News Media Canada conducted an update to previous automotive research designed to address the key question of what media influences vehicle purchases in Canada.
 More than 2,400 online interviews were conducted in early 2016 and the results once again prove the power of newspaper advertising.

 7 out of 10 new car buyers read printed auto ads in newspapers